Stone Tavern, New Jersey

-Stone Tavern is an unincorporated community located on the border of Millstone and Upper Freehold townships in Monmouth County, New Jersey, United States.
+Stone Tavern is an unincorporated community located on the border of Millstone and Upper Freehold townships in Monmouth County, in the U.S. state of New Jersey.

 The community took its name from a stone tavern once called Britton's Tavern.
 Today the area, located along County Route 524 at the Millstone–Upper Freehold township line, consists mainly of single-family homes in forested rolling terrain.